hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

 _dev-env_ (which obviously stands for Development Environment) is a directory inside `devrock-sdk/env` which contains the code and configuration of your project, including an _Eclipse_ workspace.

-> Having multiple _dev-envs_ is useful when working on multiple independent projects, but you can do all your work in just one _dev-env_.

 Let's create a _dev-evn_ called `demo`.

+> Having multiple _dev-envs_ is useful when working on multiple independent projects, but you can do all your work in just one.

 On command line, navigate to `devrock-sdk/env`, end enter:
 ```cli